Photo shows Caroline standing outdoors by a wall; she is smiling; she is wearing a brown jumper

 Am I who you’re looking for?

 At that point, there’s no pressure at all to make a decision.
 If you think you could work with me as your counsellor, we’d come to an agreement about our work together.
-I might ask a few questions about your preferences, like ‘how do you want to feel when our work is complete?’ how do you want your sessions to feel (and how not), how do you feel about some gentle challenge, would you like to make notes, to have a few moments of silence now and then… and anything else that’s important to you.
+I’ll ask a few questions about your preferences, like ‘how do you want to feel when our work is complete?’ how do you want your sessions to feel (and how not), how do you feel about some gentle challenge, would you like to make notes, to have a few moments of silence now and then… and anything else that’s important to you.

 There are some things I expect of you: to be honest about what you need and how you experience sessions; to make sure, or as sure as you can, that you’re in a private, safe and confidential space when we speak.

-So if you recognise yourself in what you’ve read, you don’t have to cope alone, even if you’ve been trying to for a long time.
+If you recognise yourself in what you’ve read, you don’t have to cope alone, even if you’ve been trying to for ages.
 You can book that first appointment, just to see what you think.
 What have you got to lose?
 If it’s not for you, then at least you’ll know, and even if the thought of it is awful, most people breathe a sigh of relief for just having made a start.
-They say it was easier than they thought, or at least, less awkward or scary than they feared.
-You can book a session online, or if you’d rather, you can call, text, email, or leave me a voicenote, whatever’s easiest.
-So when you decide something needs to change, feel free to take that first step.
+They say it was easier than they expected, or at least, less awkward or scary than they feared.
+There's no pressure to decide there and then if you want to go ahead

 In the meantime, take good care of yourself, bye for now,